vitimiti/Osm.Sage/README.md

 >
 > This project is under construction.

+> <span style="color: yellow;">Disclaimer:</span>
+>
+> This project is currently using AI generated XML docs and these will eventually be replaced with hand-written docs.
+> I honestly don't know if they are absolutely correct until I actually rewrite them.

 All code aims to be as faithful as possible to the original SAGE engine, but using dotnet.
 This does NOT, however, mean that the engine aims to be online-play compatible with the original games.
 Memory related bugs and instability should be removed within this project.
 Old bugs should be removed as well.